-Miss Hsiao - Room C10

-Year 11 Chinese [11CHI] Year 12 Chinese [12CHI] Year 13 Chinese [13CHI] Prerequisites: Prerequisites: Prerequisites: Year 10 Chinese or in consultation with the HOF/TIC.
+CHINESE Miss Hsiao - Room C10 Year 11 Chinese [11CHI] Year 12 Chinese [12CHI] Year 13 Chinese [13CHI] Prerequisites: Prerequisites: Prerequisites: Year 10 Chinese or in consultation with the HOF/TIC.
 Students need to have displayed an understanding and competency in the four language skills of reading, writing, speaking and listening in Year 10 Chinese.
 14 Credits in NCEA Level 1 Chinese or in consultation with the relevant HOF/TIC.
 14 Credits in NCEA Level 2 Chinese or in consultation with the relevant HOF/TIC.
-Course Information: Course Information: Course Information: This course aims to develop their four language skills of speaking, listening, reading and writing to achieve NCEA Level One.
-The course will also extend student's knowledge to allow them to understand and produce more complex language.
-Students are expected to communicate information, ideas, opinions, express and respond to personal ideas or opinions in areas of most immediate relevance.
-The content and language of the communication strand is targeted beyond the immediate context to include the expression of opinions.
-You are expected to learn how to write and recognise up to 300 characters.
-This is an intermediate course of Chinese building on the knowledge of language learned from NCEA Level One.
+Course Information: Course Information: Course Information: This course is a year program which aims to continue developing student's Chinese language skills of speaking, listening, reading and writing to communicate in everyday contexts.
+In this course students are expected to engage with, make meaning of short text types, explore language used to express personal information, ideas and opinions.
+Students will increase cultural competence and global awareness.
+They will also develop ideas of understanding structure in thinking and gaining effective communication skills by increasing understanding of successful learning methods.
+Internal Assessments: AS91952 Interact in spoken Chinese to share and respond to information, ideas and opinions AS91953 Communicate in Chinese for a chosen purpose This is an intermediate course of Chinese building on the knowledge of language learned from NCEA Level One.
 Students can use language variably and effectively to express and justify their own ideas and opinions and support or challenge those of others.
 They are able to use and identify the linguistic and cultural forms that guide interpretation and enable them to respond critically to texts.
 You are expected to learn how to recognise up to 600 characters.
-This is an advanced course consolidating and extending the Chinese language skills learned in NCEA Level Two.
+Internal Assessments: AS91109 Interaction portfolio OR / AND AS91110 Presentation AND / OR AS91112 Writing portfolio This is an advanced course consolidating and extending the Chinese language skills learned in NCEA Level Two.
 Students can use language variably and effectively to express and justify their own ideas and opinions and support or challenge those of others.
 They are able to use and identify the linguistic and cultural forms that guide interpretation and enable them to respond critically to texts.
 You are able to recognise up to 800 or more characters.
-Internal Assessments: AS90869 Presentation OR AS90870 Interaction portfolio AND AS90872 Writing portfolio External Assessments: AS90868 Listening AS90871 Reading Internal Assessments: AS91109 Interaction portfolio OR AS91110 Presentation AND AS91112 Writing portfolio External Assessments: AS91108 Listening AS91111 Reading Internal Assessments: AS91534 Presentation OR AS91535 Interaction portfolio AND AS91537 Writing portfolio External Assessments: AS91533 Listening AS91536 Reading Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 9 or 10 Internal Credits: 9 or 10 Internal Credits: 8 or 11 External Credits: 10 External Credits: 10 External Credits: 10 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Chinese Leads to: 13 Chinese University Entrance Approved Examinable by Scholarship
+Internal Assessments: AS91534 Presentation OR / AND AS91535 Interaction portfolio AND / OR AS91537 Writing portfolio written Chinese related to contexts AS91955 Demonstrate understanding of spoken Chinese relate to contexts External Assessments: AS91108 Listening AS91111 Reading External Assessments: AS91533 Listening AS91536 Reading Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 10 (TBC) Internal Credits: 9 or 10 Internal Credits: 8 or 11 External Credits: 10 (TBC) External Credits: 10 External Credits: 10 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Chinese Leads to: 13 Chinese University Entrance Approved Examinable by Scholarship